 San Francisco has many conveniently situated amenities and captivating attractions that adds to the continuous enjoyment of your everyday life.
 Having the assurance of abundant conveniences and a wide array of activities ensures your easy access to nearby grocery stores, restaurants, bars, fitness facilities, coffee shops and exciting entertainment options.
 This not only simplifies daily routines but also fosters a vibrant and dynamic lifestyle within the community.
 With a wealth of resources at your fingertips, you can savor the convenience and variety that San Francisco has to offer, making it a desirable destination for those seeking both accessibility and enjoyment in their daily lives.
 Here are some of the more popular things to do in San Francisco: Alcatraz, Golden Gate Bridge, and Ferry Building Marketplace.

 There are many factors that go into deciding if an area is the right fit for your lifestyle.
 Certain “must haves” like low crime, great schools and nearby amenities are all at the top of most people's lists.
-But before even considering if those options are available, most people will need to know if the real estate in San Francisco is actually affordable.
-Median real estate prices in San Francisco come in at $858,800, which is 109.8% higher than the California average.
-The home price to income ratio compares the median home prices to the median household income.
-In San Francisco, the home price to income ratio is 9.8, which is 53.1% higher than the California average.
-Real estate appreciation rates in San Francisco are important to consider, as they can act as a guide to determine if your new home purchase will be a solid investment going forward.
-During the last twelve months, the appreciation rate for San Francisco homes comes in at 8.1%, and the 5 year appreciation rates were 10.9%.
+But before even considering if those options are attainable, we'll need to know if the real estate in San Francisco is actually affordable.
+The median home price for San Francisco homes is $1,152,300, which is 181.5% higher than the California average.
+If we take a closer look at the affordability of homes in San Francisco, we’ll see that the home price to income ratio is 9.7, which is 51.6% higher than the California average.